-Bird & Exotic Pet Boarding
+Bird & Exotic Pet Boarding in NY

 It’s always stressful when you leave town and have to leave your beloved pet behind.
 Plus, most boarding facilities know very little about the special needs of birds and exotic animals.
 At the Veterinary Center, we spend a great deal of time giving attention to every exotic pet that boards with us.
 We board birds, small mammals (rabbits, ferrets, guinea pigs, chinchillas, hedgehogs, and smaller rodents), mini-pigs, reptiles, and amphibians.